Solomon Sea: Extent

 On the Southwest.
 By the coast of New Guinea and a line from its Southeasternmost point through the Louisiade Archipelago to Rossel Island.

+Etymology

+The Solomon Sea is named after the Solomon Islands.
+These islands received their name "Islas Salomón" from the legend of the biblical land of Ophir — fabled as the source of King Solomon's wealth which was hoped to be discovered, in the first 1568 voyage by their discoverer Spanish navigator Álvaro de Mendaña de Neira.
+They were so named after his voyage when it was mapped.

 Deepest point

-The Solomon Sea roughly corresponds with the Solomon Sea Plate, a tectonic feature, and includes the New Britain Trench, and reaches its maximum depth at 29,988 feet (9,140 m) below sea level in the Planet Deep.
+The Solomon Sea roughly corresponds with the Solomon Sea Plate, a tectonic feature, and includes the New Britain Trench, in the New Britain subduction zone, which reaches its maximum depth at 29,988 feet (9,140 m) below sea level in the Planet Deep.